Home Dynamic Microphone Reviews Shure SM57 Review – An Overrated Dynamic Mic?

 I’m also playing around with the SM57 and my Acoustic and found that it works best pointed at around the 12th-14th fret and angled ever so slightly toward the sound hole.

-Definitely experiment with this to find what works best for you and your own unique situation.
+Experiment with this to find what works best for you and your unique situation.

 Shure SM57 Review

-That said, the general sound of the SM57 is excellent and you’ll be really excited to use it for your projects/spoken word/voiceover for video, etc.
+As you can tell from the clips, the sound of the SM57 is pretty excellent and you’ll be really excited to use it for your projects/spoken word/voiceover for video, etc.

 Now for what is perhaps the most exciting part about all of this.